Trevbytes/Chickpeas/testing.md

 **Dashboard Page**
 - Check that images display properly on all screen sizes.
     - No errors
     - *Note:* When viewing recipes in grid view, the larger image on a row of recipes sets sets the size of both recipes.
-This, unintentionally, can distort some images.
+This, unintentionally, can poorly crop some images.
 Ideally, I would like to implement [Cloudinary's](https://cloudinary.com/) API to automaticlly resize images that users upload.
 - Check that only a users recipes or recipes copied by the user are displayed.
     - No errors
 - Check that the grid view works with an odd number of recipes.